 - Stair lifts for multi-story homes

-- Mobility equipment for individuals who have difficulty getting around the house (rollator, walker, cane, etc.)
+- Mobility aids for seniors who have difficulty getting around the house (e.g. cane, rollator, walker, wheelchair, motorized scooter)

-- Baskets or other accessories for mobility equipment to assist in carrying food and other items
+- Baskets or other accessories for mobility equipment to assist in carrying items

 - Lift chairs for those who have difficulty getting in and out of a seated position